tml21/libtml-java/doc/tml_intro.md

 <a name="prepcoreprofile"></a>
 ### Create and prepare a TML core and profile ###

 To use TML at least one [TMLCore] object is required.
 To accept incoming traffic the listener thread needs an IP address, port and one or more  registered profiles.
 A TML profile is the interface to refer to by a remote call.
-The call to the constructor of both TMLCore and TMLProfile needs to be inside a try-catch code block.
+The call to the constructor of both TMLCore and TMLProfile need to be inside a try-catch code block.

 ~~~~{.java}
 TMLCore tmlcore = new TMLCore();